damianoimola/damianoimola.github.io/_posts/2025-04-18-fourier-images.md

 # Practical Applications in Images
+### **Image filtering**
-- **Image filtering:** using Fourier Transform you can Low-/High-/Band- pass filter the input image.
+Using Fourier Transform you can Low-/High-/Band- pass filter the input image.
 In this way you can remove high frequency components like noise and edges (i.e. blurr the image) using Low-pass filtering, remove low-frequency components enhancing edges and details with the High-pass filtering, and perform a texture analysys and feature extraction by focusing on a specifuc frequency range with the Band-pass filtering.
 ![lena-filtering](/assets/images/fourier-images/lena-filtering.png)

+### **Image Compression**
-- **Image Compression:** natural images tend to have most of their visual variance (i.e. information, energy) concentrated in low spatial frequencies (smooth gradients, large homogeneous regions) while high frequencies due to fine details carry less energy.
+natural images tend to have most of their visual variance (i.e. information, energy) concentrated in low spatial frequencies (smooth gradients, large homogeneous regions) while high frequencies due to fine details carry less energy.
 ![lena-filtering](/assets/images/fourier-images/lena-compression.png)

+### **Image Enhancement**
-- **Image Enhancement:** in frequency domain, global and local features are separate by frequency band.
+in frequency domain, global and local features are separate by frequency band.
 A way to enhance  images uses the so called *High-Boost Filtering*, which is defined as follows

 $$
 H(u, v)=A+D(u, v)